-The proposed scheme has been assessed in terms of the mandatory requirement for an EIA based on the scope of this category.
+The proposed scheme has been assessed in terms of the mandatory requirement for an EIA based on the nature or scale of the development, as addressed in the EU Directive 2014/52/EU and the Roads Act 1993 - 2016.
+It is considered that the proposed road scheme is not one which falls within the scope of this category.
 It should be noted that mandatory EIA requirements for non-road type development have also been considered and discounted in this instance.
-As part of this, infrastructure type projects listed in the Planning and Development Regulations 2001, as amended and in Annex I and II of the EIA Directive as amended were taken into account.
+As part of this, infrastructure type projects listed in the Planning and Development Regulations 2001, as amended and in Annex I and II of the EIA Directive as amended were considered.